-Calcium-rich foods include dairy products, which I suggest you avoid, so opt for kale and sardines, or try my Calcium supplement with 1100mg of this crucial mineral.
+Calcium-rich foods include dairy products, which I suggest you avoid, so opt for kale and sardines, or try my Calcium supplement.
 Adequate K2 and vitamin D help your body absorb calcium.
 Although we can get vitamin D from the sun, I recommend my Vitamin D3/K2 drops to ensure adequate amounts.

 6. Add iron.

 Getting enough iron also helps promote bone health.
 Iron helps make red blood cells which produce collagen.
 Good sources of iron include spinach, kale, oysters, and liver.